zonxa/seal/Design.md

 Seal is designed to be compatible with different IBE schemes as a Key Encapsulation Mechanism (KEM), and different symmetric encryption schemes as a Data Encapsulation Mechanism (DEM).
 The currently supported primitives:
 - KEM: Boneh-Franklin IBE with the BLS12-381 curve.
-- DEM: AES-256-GCM, HMAC based CTR mode.
+- DEM: AES-256-GCM, HMAC based CTR mode (to be used when onchain decryption is needed).

 Post-quantum primitives are planned to be added in the future.

-TODO: link to doc with the primitives

 [Back to table of contents](#table-of-contents)